guylouzon/rss-posts-importer/README.md

-# RSS posts importer
+# RSS posts importer - 2025 updated

-a code refresh for an old WP rss plugin
+I took a simple, old WordPress plugin that imports RSS feeds as posts — and brought it up to date with modern standards.

+### ✅ What's Changed
+- Upgraded the code to support the **latest PHP versions**
+- Replaced jQuery with **vanilla JavaScript**
+- Ensured full compatibility with the **latest WordPress (6.x)**

+🧠 Rewritten and modernized **entirely with AI assistance**.